-I. Common Core for Bachelor of Music Cr Credits: 35 Hours Cornerstone GNED 1001 - Cornerstone in General Education Credits: 0-1 Religion Select two from the following: Cardina 2 REL 1013 - Old Testament History and Literature REL 1023 - New Testament History and Literature REL 3073 - Biblical Ethics English ENGL 1153 - English Composition: Exposition and Argumen ENGL 1163 - English: Composition and Classical Literature Philosophy PHIL 1043 - Introduction to Philosophy Credits: 3 Western Civilization ENGL 2013 - European Civilization: Literature and HIST 2013 - European Civilization: History ENGL 2023 - Modern West: Literature and HIST 2023 - Modern West: History Credits: 3 Credits: 3
+I. Common Core Credits: 43 Hours Religion REL 1013 - Old Testament History and Literature REL 1023 - New Testament History and Literature Philosophy PHIL 1502 - Critical Thinking (Or any other 2-hour Introduction to Philosophy course) Credits: 2 Speech CMAR 1092 - Introduction to Speech Communication Credits: 2 English ENGL 1153 - English Composition: Exposition and Argument ENGL 1163 - English: Composition and Classical Literature ENGL 2013 - European Civilization: Literature Credits: 3

-Students with two or more years or units of language study in grades 10-12 of high school take the intermediate level language and culture courses (III, IV) in that language or the beginning courses (I, II) in another language.
-Students with one year or unit of language study in grade 9 and one year or unit of language study in grades 10-12 may begin their OBU language study in semester II or semester III of that language or in the beginning course in another language.
+Students with two or more years or units of language study in grades 10-12 of high school take the intermediate level language and culture courses (I, II) in that language or the beginning courses (I, II) in another language.
+Students with one year or unit of language study in grade 9 and one year or unit of language study in grades 10-12 may begin their OBU language study in Beginning II or Intermediate I of that language or in the beginning course in another language.
 All students must take two sequential courses at the appropriate level in order to fulfill the modern language requirement.
 Foreign nationals who have learned English as a foreign language are exempt from the requirement.

-French FREN 1313 - Beginning French Language and Culture ICredits: 3 and FREN 1323 - Beginning French Language and Culture IICredits: 3 or FREN 2313 - Intermediate French Language and Culture ICredits: 3 and FREN 2323 - Intermediate French Language and Culture IICredits: 3 German GRMN 1313 - Beginning German Language and Culture ICredits: 3 and GRMN 1323 - Beginning German Language and Culture IICredits: 3 or GRMN 2313 - Intermediate German Language and Culture ICredits: 3 and GRMN 2323 - Intermediate German Language and Culture IICredits: 3 l Education PHED Activity CourseCredits: 1 PHED 1001 - The Wellness Lifestyle (Concepts in Fitness)Credits: 1
+French FREN 1313 - Beginning French Language and Culture ICredits: 3 and FREN 1323 - Beginning French Language and Culture IICredits: 3 or FREN 2313 - Intermediate French Language and Culture ICredits: 3 and FREN 2323 - Intermediate French Language and Culture IICredits: 3 Spanish SPAN 1313 - Beginning Spanish Language and Culture ICredits: 3 and SPAN 1323 - Beginning Spanish Language and Culture IICredits: 3 or SPAN 2313 - Intermediate Spanish Language and Culture ICredits: 3 and SPAN 2323 - Intermediate Spanish Language and Culture IICredits: 3